 The findings from level 4 of Guskey (2002) raise the fundamental question as to whether or not the teaching witnessed by the researchers across the curriculum could be attributable to the rise in attainment in the school in mathematics.
-Since only, four teachers linked the numeracy being taught in their lessons to that of the mathematics classes, it is unlikely that and the fact that there were higher order skills only visible in a minority of lessons that this was the case.
-The limited development of skills beyond levels 1-3 of Bloom (1956) demonstrated a lack of critical orientation which envelopes Goos (2007) model for numeracy is also indicative of teaching which does not realise the fundamental goal set out by government policy which aimed to create students who could “encompasses the ability to use mathematical understanding and skills to solve problems and meet the demands of day-to-day living in complex social settings” (DES, 2011a, p.
+Since only four teachers linked the numeracy being taught in their lessons to that of the mathematics classes, and the fact that there were higher order skills only visible in a minority of lessons it is unlikely that this was the case.
+The limited development of skills beyond levels 1-3 of Bloom (1956) demonstrated a lack of critical orientation which envelopes Goos (2007) model for numeracy.
+It also was indicative of teaching which did not realise the fundamental goal set out by government policy which aimed to create students who could “encompasses the ability to use mathematical understanding and skills to solve problems and meet the demands of day-to-day living in complex social settings” (DES, 2011a, p.
 8).
 The emphasis on the skills from comprehension and the number stand enforced the views of some of the teachers when they referred to numeracy as “basic mathematics”.
-The limited use of tools in lessons indicate a lack of emphasis was placed on how rich tasks could be taught throughout the curriculum which have been shown to develop students numeracy skills and their understanding of mathematical concepts (Geiger et al., 2015b).
-The lack of emphasis on integrative approaches in the school improvement plan and in subject planning, aside from the one example from the engineering plan which did not go into any of the aspects of Bennison’s (2015a) dimensions of the knowledge strand.
-Planning was not reflective in nature (Goos et al., 2011), it did not develop a whole-school understanding of the term numeracy, or facilitate the necessary changes to teachers’ identities which as Kelchtermans (2005) warned against were static in cases, as opposed to becoming evolved into embedders of numeracy (Bennison, 2015a).
+The limited use of tools in lessons indicated a lack of emphasis was placed on how rich tasks could be taught throughout the curriculum which have been shown to develop students’ numeracy skills and their understanding of mathematical concepts (Geiger et al., 2015b).
+Planning was not reflective in nature, it did not develop a whole-school understanding of the term numeracy, or facilitate the necessary changes to allow teachers to evolve their identities into what Bennison (2015a) described as embedders of numeracy.

-Outside of the informal collaborations between teachers, the whole-school pedagogies, the example of interdisciplinary integration and the subject folders containing all three aspects of Shulman’s (1987) categories of knowledge base contained in Bennison’s (2015a) analytical framework; there were limited opportunities for teachers to engage in other meaningful collaborative practices (Bennison et al., 2020) which have been shown to develop teachers’ practices.
-Furthermore, the predominately cross curricular nature of the teaching of numeracy in Barrowside Secondary School could be further developed by an openness to exploiting the boundary crossings between mathematics and other STEM subjects which not without their challenges (Ní Ríordáin et al., 2016) have potential to deepen student learning through teachers’ pedagogical practices and collaborations with colleagues from different subject areas (Johnston et al., 2020).